Basler Verkehrs-Betriebe: Tramway

+Buses

+In 1930, bus lines to Bettingen and the cemetery of Basel were placed in service.
+The bus network expanded through the 1950s and 1960s, until by 1995 it had surpassed even the extent of the tramway network.
+BVB operated the Basel trolleybus system until its closure in 2008.

 Employees

-The tramway began its operation in 1895 with 43 employees of which all were men and thanks to interventions by the social democratic politician Eugen Wullschleger, the new state company hired several employees of the private "Tramomnibus" operator.
+The tramway began its operation in 1895 with 43 employees, of whom all were men, and thanks to interventions by the social democratic politician Eugen Wullschleger, the new state company hired several employees of the private Tramomnibus operator.
 As in 1939, 320 men had to enter military service due to World War II, there was suddenly a lack of employees.
-Following also women were recruited.
-The employees were organized in a workers union of the tramway employees since 1897.
-In 1930s the employees have an own choir and also a football club.
+Thereafter, women were recruited.
+The employees were organized in a workers' union since 1897.
+In the 1930s the employees had their own choir and football club.

-Buslines

-In 1930, Buslines to Bettingen and the Cemetery of Basel were taken into service.
-The busnet continuously expanded through the 1950sand 60s until by 1995 having surpassed even the extension of the tramway network.
-The Basel trolleybus system, which has been replaced by gas-driven buses in 2008, was also operated by BVB.
-Today, Basel has the largest tramway in terms of kilometers of rail tracks in Switzerland.
-Historically, only Geneva had a larger one at some point.